Yisrael Borochov: Biography

 Borochov was born in Tel Aviv, and raised in Tiberias.
 He is a self-taught musician who plays the fretless bass guitar, double bass, the dulcimer, jumbush, and percussion.
 He played in an IDF army band, and recorded with musicians including David Broza and Yehudit Ravitz.

 Borochov was one of the original founders of The Natural Gathering (HaBreira Hateeveet) with Shlomo Bar, and played in and arranged the group's first two albums.

 Borochov founded the East West Ensemble in 1985.

 Over his 40-year-long career Borochov has merged East and West concepts and rhythms with his group, the East West Ensemble.
-He has played with famous names including Laurie Anderson, and L. Shankar from Shakti, Yas-Kaz, an avante-garde drummer from Japan, and has collaborated with influential eastern musicians such as Omar Faruk Tekbilek.
+He has played with famous names including Laurie Anderson, and L. Shankar from Shakti, Yas-Kaz, an avant-garde drummer from Japan, and has collaborated with influential eastern musicians such as Omar Faruk Tekbilek.

 At the first Red Sea Jazz Festival in 1987, his East West Ensemble won first place.
-When the State of Israel celebrated its 40th Anniversary, the East West Ensemble won an award for original art and culture in Israel.
+When the State of Israel celebrated its 40th anniversary, the East West Ensemble won an award for original art and culture in Israel.
 The labor union of Israel (The Histadrut) gave Borochov an award for his unique combination of musical traditions.

 In the late 1990s, Borochov founded the first alternative World Music non-profit venue in Jaffa, Israel, calling it the East West House.
 Supported by the City of Tel Aviv-Jaffa, and the Ministry of Culture in Israel, about 30 bands a year, from Israel and abroad, vie for the chance to come to play at the house in Jaffa, known for its selection of highly unique and somewhat esoteric ethnic music derived from eastern traditions.
 Guest musicians to the house include those from Egypt, Iran, Jordan, India, Turkey, Europe and the United States.